 The building remains the property of the Reformed Church in The Hague, but is managed by the Grote Kerk Foundation.
 The church doors are opened for all kinds of events including exhibitions, fairs, cultural events and tourism.
 Visitors and churchgoers can enjoy the building's vastness and the unique light that trickles through the stained glass windows.

-Getting there The Big Church is located in the city centre of The Hague, which is easily accessible by car and public transport.
-Car park Torengarage and City Parking are within walking distance of Grote Kerk.
+The Big Church is located in the city centre of The Hague, which is easily accessible by car and public transport.
+Car park Torengarage and City Parking are within walking distance of the Big Church (Grote Kerk).
 Those who prefer to take public transport can take a tram from The Hague Central Station.
 You will find yourself in the charming inner city in less than a five minutes.